Svenregli/DataMining/README.md

 # 📚 Semantic Scholar Research Assistant

-A powerful academic assistant that helps you fetch, embed, analyze, and visualize scientific papers using Semantic Scholar and OpenAI.
+An academic assistant that helps you fetch, embed, analyze, and visualize scientific papers using Semantic Scholar and OpenAI.
 Built with Streamlit.

 👉 **Try it live**: [https://datamining-dkm9iake685izsyfddtr3q.streamlit.app/](https://datamining-dkm9iake685izsyfddtr3q.streamlit.app/)

 💸 **Note**: There are around **$10 in OpenAI credit** remaining on the API key.
 This should be sufficient to analyze ~500–1000 papers depending on their length.
+#### 🔍 Why use Semantic Scholar API instead of ArXiv or PubMed?

+**✅ Unified Access to Multiple Sources**
+Semantic Scholar aggregates papers from ArXiv, PubMed, Springer, Elsevier, and more — saving you the trouble of querying multiple APIs.
+It currently provides access to **over 215 million papers** (as of April 18, 2025).

+**📊 Enriched Metadata Features**
+Semantic Scholar provides structured metadata, including:
+- Citations and references
+- Paper influence score
+- Fields of study
+- Author affiliations
+- Open access status
+- Optionally fetch full reference lists for each paper

 ---